top of page

 TRANSPORT: Vietnam offers a range of affordable transport, including motorbikes (renting or motorbike taxis), buses and trains.

-SAFTEY: I found Vietnam to be incredibly safe, however, watch out for petty theft and tourist scams.
-Additionally, in Ho Chi Minh, it’s not uncommon for people to ride up next to you on their bikes and grab your phone out of your hands so be extra careful when carrying your belongings.
+SAFETY: I found Vietnam to be incredibly safe, however, watch out for petty theft and tourist scams.
+Additionally, in Ho Chi Minh, it’s not uncommon for people to ride up next to you on their bikes and grab your phone out of your hands, so be extra careful when carrying your belongings.

 Get in Touch